1800 A.D. to Present

 • Zelesco, Edmondo (6)

 *Lino Vivoda, his brother, is the author of L'Esodo da Pola, Ed.
-Nuova Litoeffe (Castelvetro, 1989), the only published book to recall the slaughter
+Nuova Litoeffe (Castelvetro, 1989), the only published book to recall the tragedy.

 Main Menu